Fire Alarm and Sprinkler Shutdowns

 - Removal of piping and or sprinkler heads requires the installation of temporary heat detection and can only occur after the temporary heats have been installed, tested & accepted by EHS Fire Protection Technical Coordinator (EHS FPTC).

 - Before removal of fire alarm devices, please consult with EHS FPTC.

 - If a shutdown is required to perform re-Inspection testing of repairs associated with the FCS Testing & Inspecting Program, the respective FCS zone is responsible for scheduling a representative of the Testing &Inspection Program to witness the test.
 Consult with EHS FPTC before scheduling the shutdown to determine if any additional agencies are required to be present.

 - FCS zone and Testing Program personnel must request a Short Form Shutdown through Customer Service whenever they remove a system from service.

 Returning Systems to Service

-- Coordination of returning impaired systems to service will be internal of the ERS Staff
+- Coordination of returning impaired systems to service will be internal of the EHS Staff

 - Call Customer Service to report that system impairment/shutdown has been returned to service.
 If after 4:00pm, the respective Fire Safety & Emergency Technician will log into the Shutdown database and close/cancel the shutdown request.